brennanfee/project-templates/readme.md

   these days so this has files for a basic setup of that.
 - packer -> These are files and scripts I use in packer setups.
 - vagrant -> Skeleton files for a vagrant setup.
+- ansible -> Some base files useful in Ansible projects.

 ## License